Consensys/qubernetes/README.md

 A project for deploying and running [Quorum](https://github.com/jpmorganchase/quorum) on [Kubernetes](https://github.com/kubernetes/kubernetes),
 including:

-* [Quickest Start](#quickest-start) Requires docker to be running on your machine aynd have sufficient memory ~8GB for a 7 node cluster.
+* [Quickest Start](#quickest-start) Requires docker to be running on your machine and have sufficient memory ~8GB for a 7 node cluster.
   To deploy 7nodes tessera IBFT run: `./quickest-start.sh`
   To create and deploy an N node Quorum network run: `./quickest-start.sh $NUM`